kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 # The clusterawsadm utility takes the credentials that you set as environment
 # variables and uses them to create a CloudFormation stack in your AWS account
 # with the correct IAM resources.
-clusterawsadm alpha bootstrap create-stack
+clusterawsadm bootstrap iam create-cloudformation-stack

 # Create the base64 encoded credentials using clusterawsadm.
 # This command uses your environment variables and encodes
 # them in a value to be stored in a Kubernetes Secret.
-export AWS_B64ENCODED_CREDENTIALS=$(clusterawsadm alpha bootstrap encode-aws-credentials)
+export AWS_B64ENCODED_CREDENTIALS=$(clusterawsadm bootstrap credentials encode-as-profile)

 # Finally, initialize the management cluster
 clusterctl init --infrastructure aws